wesavetheworld/divTable/README.md

 Description
 ===========
 The divTable is a div based table.
-It provide the possibility to inline edit your rows with input fields and selector.
+It provide the possibility to inline edit your rows with input fields and selectors.

 ####_Easy to define, powerful to use!_